 6. Create clear, directional slides

-Signpost everything — remember that the better organized your presentation is, the better people will be able to follow along and replicate the steps you’re showing off.
+Signpost everything — remember that the better organized your presentation, the more your audience will be captivated and inspired by your story.

 Even if it’s just marking off that you’re about to go into a demo, well-made slides give the viewer a quick and clear idea of what’s going on.